MARIE CURTIS PARK PAVILION

 - Recycled white Carrara marble wall panels

-(recycled from the Bank of Montreal renovation) - White stucco
+(recycled from the Bank of Montreal renovation) - Stucco cladding (white)

 GENERAL PROGRAM:

-- Food pavilion complete with kitchen and outdoor seating area
+- Food pavilion, kitchen & outdoor seating area

 - Women’s & men’s washroom/change room facilities